 In an ideal world, you’d want high sales prices and a hot market.
 High sales prices mean higher commissions, which means you’ll need to close fewer deals per year in order to make decent money.
 A hot market means homes sell quickly, so buyers are under more pressure to close.

-The median sales price in Katonah is $615,200.
-1.25% of that median price gives you $7,690, This would be your gross profit from representing one side in a deal in Katonah.
-Not bad!
+The median sales price in North Caldwell is $748,200.
+1.25% of that median price gives you $9,352, This would be your gross profit from representing one side in a deal in North Caldwell, new Jersey.
+That means if you closed 10 deals per year there, you’d make a salary of $93,520 per year.
+Not quite Tony Soprano money, but not too shabby!

-You need to keep in mind that this is gross profit.
+You also need to keep in mind that this is gross profit.
 It doesn’t take into account your costs as a real estate agent, including NAR dues, desk fees, marketing costs, gas, or wear and tear on your car.
 That can add up.
-If you’re working as a junior agent on a team, you might make only half that.
+Quick.
+If you’re working as a junior agent on a team, which is what most experienced agents would reccomend, you might make only half that.

-What Are the Benefits of Working as a Part Time Real Estate Agent?
+The Benefits of Working as a Part Time Real Estate Agent

 Working as a part time real estate agent means you might take longer than full time agents to reach income and career milestones, but you also get the following benefits: